AprilJauhal/GMPipe/README.md

     For Olfactory Receptors, including both the GN and PMLNPFIY motifs can also be used to define a "full-length" sequence, as these motifs are found on TM1 and TM7, respectively.

 Additional notes:
-Theoretically the three main scripts (how to run steps 3-5) can be run together through a master script, although the logistics of this may depend on your job scheduler.
+Theoretically the two main scripts (how to run steps 3-4) can be run together through a master script, although the logistics of this may depend on your job scheduler.
 However, in my experience running the jobs as separate commands makes it easier to figure out if/where a step has stalled.

 Troubleshooting:
     * If the snakemake job is still running but not generating additional jobs, end and restart the job